moj-analytical-services/rpackage_training/README.md

 # rpackage_training
-This training is designed to enable you to learn more about both making and developing R packages and implementing many RAP (Reproducible Analytical Pipelines) ways of working.
+This training is designed as an introduction to both making and developing R packages and to integrating the many components of RAP (Reproducible Analytical Pipelines) ways of working.
 It is suitable if you have completed the following training sessions or have at least reached an equivalent standard to having done these:

 - [Introduction to R](https://github.com/moj-analytical-services/IntroRTraining)
 - [R Charting](https://github.com/moj-analytical-services/ggplotTraining)
 - [Introduction to R Markdown](https://github.com/moj-analytical-services/rmarkdown_training)
 - [Writing functions in R](https://github.com/moj-analytical-services/writing_functions_in_r)

 Recordings of these sessions can be viewed on the [MS Stream R Training channel](https://web.microsoftstream.com/channel/aa3cda5d-99d6-4e9d-ac5e-6548dd55f52a).
-If you have any access problems please contact Aidan Mews or Georgina Eaton.
+If you have any access problems please contact [Aidan Mews](aidan.mews@justice.gov.uk) or [Georgina Eaton](georgina.eaton4@justice.gov.uk).

 ## Contents